 Perimenopause is the stage that occurs several years before a woman reaches menopause.
-The body begins to make less of the hormones estrogen and progesterone.
+The body begins to make less estrogen and progesterone, which are the primary female sex hormones.
 During this time, patients may experience irregular periods, hot flashes, night sweats, mood swings, vaginal dryness, or decreased sex drive.
 If more than 60 days elapse in between menstruation, this may be a sign that a woman is nearing the end of perimenopause.
-The most common symptoms of perimenopause is:
+The most common symptom of perimenopause is:

 When nearing menopause, periods may become irregular in regard to how often it occurs, how long it lasts, and how heavy it is.
 Certain medications, including birth control, can help make your period more regular during the transition.
 Women still need contraception until menopause is confirmed.

-Menopause typically begins when a woman reaches 51-52 but symptoms can occur up to ten years before.
-Symptoms may be more pronounced at the beginning of the process and can last up to 14 years.
+Menopause typically begins when a woman reaches 51-52 years of age, but symptoms can occur up to ten years beforehand.
+Symptoms may be more pronounced at the beginning of the process, and can last up to 14 years.
 The severity of symptoms and how long they last during menopause varies for each woman.
 Bio-Identical hormone therapy can help ease these symptoms for women during menopause.
 Individualization is key in the decision to use hormone therapy.
 Consideration should be given to the woman’s quality of life priorities as well as her personal risk factors such as age, time since menopause, and her risk of blood clots, heart disease, stroke, and breast cancer.

 The most common signs of menopause include: